Flooger25/DnD_Wiki/Characters/oric_valdes.md

+---
+aliases:
+  - oric valdes
+  - high lord
+  - imperator of the fields
+  - imperator
+---
 # Oric Valdes

 Oric Valdes was the 8th Duke of Ebrihan, second wielder of [Fraemia](../Objects/fraemia.md), Imperator, and eventually the High Lord of the [Caelian Empire](../Factions/Nations/caelian_empire.md).
 He acted as one of the primary antagonists of the [Caelian Trilogy](../Campaigns/caelian_trilogy.md).
 Oric was born to war and blessed with divine strength.
 He was a powerful opponent, and ally, for he was cunning, ruthless, and a political mastermind.
 Besides his intellect, his physical strength was unrivaled between mortals.